Pope

 Cajetan discusses the error of Celestine III in his Apologia, which was

-he believed proved it.
+he believed proved his position.
 The following is

 Almain’s objection and Cajetan’s reply:

-[Cajetan] says
+"[Cajetan] says

 that the supreme pontiff, although he can err in believing in his personal